microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 ## ListViewItemPresenterSelectionIndicatorMode enum

 Defines constants that specify the alignment/style of the selection indicator that appears when ListView items are selected.
+These field names align with existing ListViewItemPresenterCheckMode.

 Fields: